7 Non-Alcoholic Drinks for your Kid-Friendly Party

 Of course, I always serve a nice big pitcher of water with crushed ice as a party drink.
 That’s what I like to drink, so I always want to make sure it’s an option for everyone.
 The crushed ice is what takes it from regular to party drink.

-I wanted to throw a cookie party and have a couple of fun non-alcoholic drinks to go with it.
+I wanted to throw a cookie party and have a couple of fun non-alcoholic kids party drinks to go with it.
 There was some pumpkin puree in the freezer and I was trying to make up something that would be super amazing with that, so I figured up this little recipe and it was a super delicious party drink.
 I love that we got to have punch but that it was still made with real food ingredients.
 The best of both worlds.

 Another great kids party drink is a cherry limeade.
 I have a great recipe for it, just click on the highlighted text.